UCSC-nanopore-cgl/margin/README.md

 ### Tests ###

-Sample data to verify execution of the two tools is provided in the following section, with validation information in the sections after.

 Unit tests are contained in the 'allTests' executable, which can be run in your build directory.
 This runs every test and can take up to an hour.
 To test individual components, you can comment out ones you don't want to run in tests/allTests.c.